johnrudolph/beast-master/rules.md

 ## Gold
 Win the game by collecting the most Gold.
 There are 3 ways to collect Gold:
 - Control spaces and raise your Banners to claim the rewards from Landmarks and Loot
-- Collect 1 Gold for every opposing Acolyte you kill with a Beast Master card.
+- Collect 1 Gold for every opposing Acolyte you kill with a Beast card.
 - Receive Gold from Divine Gift cards.

 ## Banners